tomszar/PheEWAS_sexdiff/ANALYSIS_PLAN.md

 Z_{overall} = \frac{\frac{\beta_{1pq} }{se^2_{1pq} } + \frac{\beta_{2pq} }{se^2_{2pq} } }{\sqrt{ \frac{1}{se^2_{1pq} } + \frac{1}{se^2_{2pq} } } }
 $$

-Both the filtering by overall test and the subsequent difference test will use the Bonferroni correction for multiple testing
+Both the filtering by overall test and the subsequent difference test will use the Bonferroni correction for multiple testing.

 # References